andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 |browser's back button clicked| `popstate`|
 |browser's forward button clicked| `popstate`|

-By subscribing to the aforementioned events, and forwarding them to the Kingly machine, we can handle hash-routing without need of an external library.
+By subscribing to the aforementioned events, and forwarding them to the Kingly machine, we can handle hash-routing without the need of an external library.

 Authentication consists of login and registration (sign up).
-The Conduit API specs provide a [login endpoint](https://github.com/gothinkster/realworld/tree/master/api#authentication) and a [registration endpoint](https://github.com/gothinkster/realworld/tree/master/api#registration) which we will use to that purpose.
+The Conduit API specs provide a [login endpoint](https://github.com/gothinkster/realworld/tree/master/api#authentication) and a [registration endpoint](https://github.com/gothinkster/realworld/tree/master/api#registration) which we will use for that purpose.
 The returned user data will be stored locally on the user browser (using the `LocalStorage` browser API).
 This means a successful log-in API call must result in an update of local storage.
-Similarly a successful log out must update accordingly `LocalStorage`.
+Similarly, a successful log out must update accordingly `LocalStorage`.
 With this set, identifying whether a user is authenticated becomes a matter of reading the user log-in data in the local storage.

 ## Implementation strategy
 This being a reasonably complex application, we are going to follow an iterative implementation process.
 At each implementation step, we will seek to implement a larger portion of the specification.

 In each step, we will follow the same process:
-- select the user flows we want to implement (generally will be those associated to a given route)
+- select the user flows we want to implement (generally will be those associated with a given route)
-- get a refined understanding of the interface behaviour associated to the selected user flows
+- get a refined understanding of the interface behavior associated with the selected user flows
 - define the user interface's interface (i.e. *props* interface, and dispatched events)
 - implement and test the user interface
 - define the command module interface (i.e. which commands are triggered by the user, the shape of those commands, and which events they produce as a result of their execution)
 - implement and test the command module
-- modelize the interface behaviour with a graph editor (I recommend [yed](https://www.yworks.com/downloads#yEd))
+- modelize the interface behavior with a graph editor (I recommend [yed](https://www.yworks.com/downloads#yEd))
 - write some tests (with at least all-transitions coverage of the modelized machine)
 - write the definition of the machine (i.e. initial state, events, transitions, guards, action factories) and pass the previous tests
 - pass a few end-to-end tests (all-states coverage may suffice if high confidence derived from unit tests)